dokaattila/ndb/README.md

 via GET-requests.
 - The basic purpose of the project was to create a working Java Spring application.

+## Steps to install and run

+1. Build the project using `mvn clean install`
+2. Run using `mvn spring-boot:run`
+3. The web application is accessible via localhost:8080

 ## Usage
 - APPLICATION_URL/nameday